rubenhortas/rubenhortas.github.io/_posts/2023-10-22-iptables-essential-rules.md

 * In iptables the order of the rules matter.
 * Using the `recent` or `limit`modules instead `hashlimit` could improve the performance.
 * Don't forget about IPv6.
 These are rules for IPv4, but changing the `$bin` variable to use `ip6tables` could apply to IPv6.

-I have to say that **I am no expert, and, therefore, these rules could be improved in many ways** (If this is the case, feel free to contact me and I'll be happy to update this post :) ).

 Thanks to [Rodrigo Rega](https://rodrigorega.es/) for the tips and annotations :)